Table of Contents

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code R13, which indicates a chargeback generated as a result of an inquiry from American Express.
 The actual underlying cause of this chargeback is usually merchant error.
 Merchants who believe they have received an invalid chargeback under reason code R13 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

-When a merchant opts not to reply to an inquiry, or fails to respond within the allowable timeframe, American Express will automatically rule in favor of the cardholder, turning the dispute into a chargeback bearing this reason code.
+When a merchant fails to respond to an inquiry by the deadline, American Express will automatically rule in favor of the cardholder, turning the dispute into a chargeback bearing this reason code.

 A “no reply” chargeback is a significant missed opportunity, whether it happens because you overlooked the notification, were unable to respond in time, or simply chose to ignore it.